BuildWithLal/ai-powered-chatbots/HireBot-AI-Powered-Candidate-Finder/README.md

 ## HireBot: AI-Powered Resume Assistant

-HireBot is a sample chatbot built using Chainlit, LangChain, Pinecone, OpenAI and Embeddings that helps recruiters and tech lead to query resumes based on the uploaded resumes.
+HireBot is a sample chatbot built using Chainlit, LangChain, Pinecone, OpenAI and Embeddings that helps recruiters and tech leads to query resumes based on the uploaded resumes.

 <br/>